tetcoin/tetcore/frame/benchmarking/README.md

 ### Weight

-Substrate represents computational resources using a generic unit of measurement called "Weight".
+Tetcore represents computational resources using a generic unit of measurement called "Weight".
 It defines 10^12 Weight as 1 second of computation on the physical machine used for benchmarking.
 This means that the weight of a function may change based on the specific hardware used to benchmark the runtime functions.